Desert of Desolation: Reception

 "These adventures are classic stuff and have stood the test of time well.
 They mix roleplaying, wilderness and dungeon adventuring in an entertaining and intriguing way.
 While the roleplaying is fun, and the wilderness adventures certainly have the feel of being in a dry and dusty desert, it is the dungeon adventure sections which really shine.
 These are some of the best TSR has ever produced—they include tricks, traps, and combat, all the stuff associated with dungeons.
 But more importantly, they are connected by an epic storyline which really catches the flavour of the Arabian Nights."
 Bambra liked the wall inscriptions in the pharaoh's tomb as part of the revised adventure, feeling that they add to the adventure and give the players some insight into what is going on: "They also pose an interesting problem, as they first need to be deciphered.
 Although written in English, their meanings are cunningly disguised, so some thought will be required to interpret them correctly."
 He felt that the "adventurers must rely on their roleplaying skills to deal with the problems facing them" at the Oasis of the White Palm, and that once they figure out the mystery of the place "the action really hots up and in more ways than one!"
 Bambra described the last part of the adventure as "Another dungeon, but a very interesting one."
 Bambra concluded his review by stating "These are easily the best of TSR's reprint series."

 Desert of Desolation was reviewed in Dragon No. 126 by Ken Rolston.
 According to Rolston, "Tracy Hickman... is a first-rate designer, and these modules are exceptional examples of the module genre...
 The original modules were nifty dungeons, with lots of puzzles, monsters, and colorful encounters."
 Rolston felt that the compilation module was a bit too heavy for his taste, "densely packed with information, built around a very linear narrative, and consisting, for the most part, of dungeon crawls—well, it makes slow going, and the writing style of the revision is pretty wordy".
 He also felt that the old-fashioned graphic design did not help the adventure's pacing and readability.
 Rolston concluded his review by stating "The original I3–I5 modules were pretty exciting in their time.
 In this revised version, they still count as classic AD&D game adventures.
 But exciting?
 I'm afraid not."

+Scott Taylor of Black Gate in 2015 rated the Desert of Desolation series as #6 in "The Top 10 Campaign Adventure Module Series of All Time, saying "the series still stands up today as an easily playable desert campaign that will provide countless hours of enjoyment."